KaiDevrim/BobaPal/PRIVACY_POLICY.md

 ## Children's Privacy

-Buhba is not intended for children under 13.
+BobaPal is not intended for children under 13.
 We do not knowingly collect information from children under 13.

 ## Third-Party Services